mantidproject/documents/Design/Instrument-2.0/SpectrumInfo-rollout.md

 ## Rollout Status and Hurdles

-The rollout fraction of `SpectrumInfo` is roughly given the number of uses of `MatrixWorkspace::getDetector()`.
+The rollout fraction of `SpectrumInfo` is roughly given by the number of uses of `MatrixWorkspace::getDetector()`.
 There are several cases where this is used:

 1. `SpectrumInfo` has the required functionality but simply has not been rolled out to that algorithm yet.